Pipp432/final/README.md

 |Max-Heap Class|-|-|-|
 |isHeap()|-|-|Heap.java|

 # What I have learn while preparing

 ## General

 1. Do not pigeonhole yourself with the method header.
 Crate Overloaded methods to help.

+2. Draw out the problem do not rely solely on past experience, some problems are design to trick.

 ## AVL tree and BST